Baby Syngonium, Pink Splash

 5. Syngonium 'Maria Allusion': Featuring silver-green leaves with pink veins, this variety adds a touch of sophistication to indoor settings.

-6. Syngonium podophyllum 'Confetti': Syngonium podophyllum 'Confetti' features small arrowhead-shaped leaves with green, pink, and cream colours, ideal for compact indoor spaces.
+6. Syngonium podophyllum 'Confetti': Syngonium podophyllum 'Confetti' features small arrowhead-shaped leaves with green, pink, and cream colors, ideal for compact indoor spaces.

 Care and Maintenance: